Janet Wilkinson

 About me

-I offer psychotherapy for children from 4 or 5yo to 12yo, for teenagers and young adults from 13yo to 25yo, as well as for individual adults, including older adults.
+I am able to see children from 4 or 5yo to 12yo, teenagers and young adults from 13yo to 25yo, as well as individual adults, including older adults.

-My approach is 'at depth' ('psychoanalytic' or 'psychodynamic'), which is able to address all sorts of emotional/ psychological difficulties, including those which are more serious or recurring.
-(Which may not have been able to be helped by other therapy. eg. By CBT.)
+My approach is 'at depth' which is able to address all sorts of emotional/ psychological difficulties, including those which are more serious or recurring.
+(Which may not have been able to be helped by other kinds of therapy. eg. By CBT.)

 My approach for children is very natural, via play.
-Children express their difficulties (ie. their 'inner world') in their play, (or in their not being able to play) as well as by how they are with me.
-My response to a child is informed by my training, clinical thinking and experience, usually within the play.
-The work helps a child on to a better developmental track as well as helping them to feel and manage better.
+Children express their difficulties via their play, as well as by how they are with me.
+My response to a child is informed by my training, clinical thinking and experience, but is very natural.
+The work helps your child on to a better developmental track, as well as helping them to feel and manage better.

 A flexible approach is offered for teenagers, adapted to suit the needs of each young person.
-I offer them a confidential space, in which they can talk about whatever they want as they choose.
-An oblique approach is often the most helpful as a young person is still establishing their identity and so may not wish to talk directly about their difficulties; nevertheless the work is still effective.
+I offer them a confidential space, in which they can talk about whatever they want, as they choose.
+An indirect approach is usually the most helpful, as a young person is still establishing their identity and may not wish to talk directly about their difficulties.

 Training, qualifications & experience